zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 Edit and submit sample job ZWE3ALOC to allocate the SMP/E target and distribution libraries for Zowe.
 Consult the instructions in the sample job for more information.

 <!--Issue: DLIB and TARGET do not default - maybe provide sensible defaults
-Suggestion: You would hope that the installer knows SMP/E, but adding a suggestion of ZWET0 and ZWED0 for the target and distribution libraries does no harm. -->
+Suggestion: You would hope that the installer knows SMP/E, but adding a suggestion of ZWET0 and ZWED0 for the target and distribution libraries does no harm.-->

 __Expected Return Codes and Messages:__ You will receive a return code of 0 if this job runs correctly.